Humphrey, Duke of Gloucester

-Humphrey was the exemplar of the romantic chivalric persona.
-Mettled and courageous, he was a foil for the countess Jacqueline of Hainaut, his first wife.
+Humphrey was associated with contemporary ideals of chivalry and was regarded by some as embodying aspects of that tradition.
+His marriage to Jacqueline, Countess of Hainaut, played a significant role in his political and military activities in the Low Countries.
 His learned, widely read, scholarly approach to the early renaissance cultural expansion demonstrated the quintessential well-rounded princely character.
 He was a paragon for Eton College and an exemplar for the University of Oxford, accomplished, diplomatic, with political cunning.
 Despite the errors in his public and private life and the mischief he caused in politics, Gloucester is also at times praised as a patron of learning and a benefactor to the University of Oxford.
 He was popular among the literary figures of his age for his scholarly activity and with the common people for his advocacy of a spirited foreign policy.
 For these causes, he was known as the "good Duke Humphrey".

 Gloucester never fully achieved his desired dominance in England, and his attempts to gain a foreign principality for himself were fruitless.
 A staunch opponent of concessions in the French conflict and a proponent of offensive warfare, Gloucester gradually lost favour among the political community, and King Henry VI after the end of his minority, following defeats in France.
 The trial in 1441 of Eleanor Cobham, his second wife, under charges of witchcraft, destroyed Gloucester's political influence.
 In 1447, he was accused, probably falsely, of treason and died a few days later while under arrest.